 OnePlus One — $299

 With the backing and know-how of BBK and sister-brand Oppo, OnePlus hit the ground running.
-The OnePlus One offered similar performance to the Samsung Galaxy S5 at about half the price.
-It wasn’t perfect, and it made sacrifices you had to live with, but it was a premium device at a cost no one could believe.
+The OnePlus One offered a similar performance to the Samsung Galaxy S5 at about half the price.
+It wasn’t perfect, and it made sacrifices you had to live with.
+That said, it was a premium device at a cost no one could believe.
 It’s still the favorite device of many Android enthusiasts when they look back.

 OnePlus 2 — $329 ($30 increase)